cbg-ethz/bmi/docs/bmm.md

 ### Where is the API?
 The API is [here](api/bmm.md).

-### What is the difference between a fine distribution and a sampler?
+### What is the difference between a BMM and a sampler?
-Samplers are more general than fine distributions.
-[This section](#connecting-bmms-and-samplers) explains how to wrap a fine distribution into a sampler.
+Samplers are more general than BMMs.
+[This section](#connecting-bmms-and-samplers) explains how to wrap a given BMM into a sampler.

 ### How should I choose the number of samples for the mutual information estimation?
 If variance of the PMI profile is finite and equal to $V$, then the Monte Carlo Standard Error (MCSE) of the mutual information estimate is equal to $\sqrt{V/n}$.